fdoebbelin/Wissen/Obsidian/Help/User interface/Workspace/Sidebar.md

 Obsidian has two sidebars on both left and right.
-The left sidebar includes the [[Ribbon]].
+The left sidebar includes the [Ribbon](Ribbon.md).

 ## Open hidden sidebars